-Philadelphia Parks & Recreation hires dozens of lifeguards for the summer.
-Parks & Rec hires lifeguards year-round for our indoor pools.
-The starting salary for all Parks & Rec lifeguards is $14.75 per hour, with a salary cap of $16.97 per hour.
+Philadelphia Parks & Recreation hires hundreds of lifeguards for the summer.
+The starting salary for all Parks & Rec lifeguards is $16 per hour.
+Lifeguards typically work 35 hours per week from June through August.

 You must be 15 years or older to attend a lifeguard screening at one of our two indoor training facilities.
 However, you must be 16 years or older to work as a lifeguard for the City of Philadelphia.

-- Tread water for two minutes using only your legs with your hands under your armpits.
+- Tread water for two minutes without using your arms.

 Where and when